Native

 Multichannel

-The number of channels is clamped to your device's maximum supported
+stereo.
+The number of channels is clamped to your device's maximum

+supported count.
 The orbit parameter controls output routing.
-With N output

-channels, there are N/2 stereo pairs.
-Voices on orbit 0 output to channels
+With N output channels, there are N/2 stereo pairs.
+Voices on orbit 0

 Sample loading